tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 — "Do you have a family history of mental illness?":
 &emsp;&emsp; 1 cluster:
 &emsp;&emsp; 2 cluster:
-— "If so, what condition(s) were you diagnosed with?"
+— "If so, what condition(s) were you diagnosed with?":
 &emsp;&emsp; 1 cluster:
 &emsp;&emsp; 2 cluster: